apple/container

 You need a Mac with Apple silicon to run container.
 To build it, see the BUILDING document.

 container is supported on macOS 26, since it takes advantage of new features and enhancements to virtualization and networking in this release.
-We do not support older versions of macOS and the container maintainers typically will not address issues that cannot be reproduced on the macOS 26.
+We do not support older versions of macOS and the container maintainers typically will not address issues that cannot be reproduced on macOS 26.

 Initial install